Heat Pump Services in Panama City & Pensacola, FL

 Expert Heat Pump Repair & Installation Throughout the Panhandle

-Peaden Air Conditioning Plumbing and Electrical sells, installs and repairs many different makes and models of heat pump air conditioning systems.
-Peaden services Panama City, Pensacola, Destin, Fort Walton Beach, Gulf Shores and the surrounding areas.
-Schedule your free estimate now or call us at (855) 557-7878.
+Peaden Air Conditioning, Plumbing & Electrical sells, installs, and repairs many different makes and models of heat pump air conditioning systems.
+Peaden services Panama City, Pensacola, Destin, Fort Walton Beach, Gulf Shores, and the surrounding areas.

 How Does a Heat Pump Work?

-Air conditioners do not necessarily make your home cold, they remove heat from your home by moving it to the outside of the home.
-All cooling systems accomplish this one way or another.
-If you have ever felt the heat coming from the back of the refrigerator, that heat is being transferred from inside the refrigerator to outside the refrigerator.
 Heat pumps essentially do the same thing.
 They move heat from one place to another.
-A heat pump system can reverse the flow of heat to bring heat back in the home from the outside.
-Then when the home needs to be cooled again, the system reverses the flow of heat and moves heat to outside of the home.
+A heat pump system can reverse the heat flow to bring heat back into the home from outside.
+Then, when the home needs to be cooled again, the system reverses the heat flow and moves heat outside the home.

 - Very efficient way to heat a home